 So prioritize tools you're already using or ones that you prefer to work with.
 Some options for this are Trello, Asana, Airtable, ClickUp, or my fave: Google Spreadsheets.

-In fact, if you'd like to use my template as a base, head on down to the description of this vid and grab yourself a copy of it from the content shop!
+In fact, if you'd like to use my template as a base, head on down to the description of this vid and grab your a copy!

 Take Action: Pick one spot to try for storing your content ideas.